yibocat/HFuzzyKit/README.md

 ### The definition of basic fuzzy numbers and basic operations are included.

+#### FNs:

 1. Definition of Intuitionistic fuzzy numbers and the four basic operations.
 2. Definition of interval-valued Intuitionistic fuzzy numbers and the four basic operations.
 3. Definition of Pythagorean fuzzy numbers and the four basic operations.
 4. Definition of interval-valued Pythagorean fuzzy numbers and the four basic operations.
 5. Definition of Fermatean fuzzy numbers and the four basic operations.
 6. Definition of interval-valued Fermatean fuzzy numbers and the four basic operations.

+#### InteractionFNs:

-7. Interaction Intuitionistic fuzzy basic operations.
+1. Interaction Intuitionistic fuzzy basic operations.
-8. Interaction interval-valued Intuitionistic fuzzy basic operations.
+2. Interaction interval-valued Intuitionistic fuzzy basic operations.
-9. Interaction Pythagorean fuzzy basic operations.
+3. Interaction Pythagorean fuzzy basic operations.
-10. Interaction interval-valued Pythagorean fuzzy basic operations.
+4. Interaction interval-valued Pythagorean fuzzy basic operations.
-11. Interaction Fermatean fuzzy basic operations.
+5. Interaction Fermatean fuzzy basic operations.
-12. Interaction interval-valued Fermatean fuzzy basic operations.
+6. Interaction interval-valued Fermatean fuzzy basic operations.

+#### DHFEs:

+1. Definition of Dual Hesitant Intuitionistic Fuzzy Elements and the four basic operations.
+2. Definition of Dual Hesitant Pythagorean Fuzzy Elements and the four basic operations.
+3. Definition of Dual Hesitant Fermatean Fuzzy Elements and the four basic operations.

 operators based on Archimedes' t-parametrization, including algebraic t-parametrization and t-remaining parametrization and Einstein t-parametrization and t-remaining parametrization

 ### Example of the Definition and Operations of Fuzzy Number